Weight Loss

 A boxed warning, formerly known as a black box warning because it’s printed in a black box on a medication label, is the FDA’s strongest warning for a medication and indicates that a medication poses a major risk.

-All GLP-1 and GLP-1/GIP receptor agonist medications have a boxed warning, including Zepbound.
-The warning exists because in animal studies, rats and mice developed thyroid tumors on these medications.
-It’s not known if humans develop tumors from taking Zepbound.
-Nonetheless, if you or a relative has a history of medullary thyroid carcinoma (a type of thyroid cancer) or multiple endocrine neoplasia syndrome type 2 (MEN2), make sure you discuss the risk and weigh the pros and cons of taking Zepbound with your healthcare provider.
+Even so, if you or a relative has a history of medullary thyroid carcinoma (or MTC, a type of thyroid cancer) or multiple endocrine neoplasia syndrome type 2 (MEN2), make sure you discuss the risk and weigh the pros and cons of taking Zepbound with your healthcare provider.

 There are no formal studies on Zepbound’s use in pregnant women.
 There’s also no benefit to losing weight during pregnancy.
 Animal studies suggest a potential risk of birth defects or miscarriage from Zepbound.
-If you’re pregnant or planning to become pregnant talk to your healthcare provider.

 Reviews on Zepbound also indicate that people taking it are generally happy with the experience.

 Zepbound can have side effects.
 Most people who have side effects have nausea, diarrhea, vomiting, or constipation, which can sometimes be managed with OTC medications and dietary adjustments, but other side effects do happen.
-Common side effects are most likely when first starting Zepbound or increasing your dose and tend to diminish or go away in a week or 2.

 Serious side effects can result from taking Zepbound.
 If you take it, contact your provider or call 911 if you have any serious symptoms.